Florence Scovel Shinn

-Early life
+Early life and education

 Florence Scovel was born in Camden, New Jersey, the daughter of Alden Cortlandt Scovel and Emily Hopkinson Scovel.
-Her great, great, grandfather, Francis Hopkinson, signed the Declaration of Independence and is the earliest documented American composer of song.
-She was educated in Philadelphia where she attended the Pennsylvania Academy of the Fine Arts and there met her future husband, the artist Everett Shinn (1876–1953).
-After marriage they moved into a studio apartment at 112 Waverly Place, near Washington Square, New York.
-Everett built a theatre next door, and wrote three plays in which Florence played a leading role.
-They spent their summers in Plainfield (Cornish Art Colony), New Hampshire in a Colonial-style house designed by her husband.
+Her great-great-grandfather, Francis Hopkinson, signed the United States Declaration of Independence and is the earliest-documented American composer of song.

+She was educated in Philadelphia, where she attended the Pennsylvania Academy of the Fine Arts and met her future husband, the artist Everett Shinn (1876–1953).
+After marriage, they moved into a studio apartment at 112 Waverly Place, near Washington Square Park in Greenwich Village, New York City, where Everett built a theatre next door and wrote three plays in which Florence played a leading role.
+They spent their summers in Plainfield, New Hampshire (Cornish Art Colony), in a Colonial-style house designed by her husband.
 Florence and Everett divorced in 1912.

 Illustrator

 Florence worked as an illustrator in the early 1900s.
 She illustrated fiction in Harper's and other magazines, as well as popular novels such as Mrs. Wiggs of the Cabbage Patch (1901).
 The Society of Illustrators elected her to an Associate Membership in 1903, even though it did not admit women to full membership in the organization until 1922.

-An early biographical sketch of Florence Scovel Shinn as an Illustrator offers insight into her later writings and attitude towards life:
+An early biographical sketch of Florence Scovel Shinn as an illustrator offers insight into her later writings and attitude towards life:

 Her keen sense of humor crops out in every group, and the turn of a line gives a comical effect.
 The peculiar gift that Mrs. Shinn is endowed with is that she can draw the most pitiful little figures and yet infuse into the picture a happy, healthy atmosphere that impresses us with the worth and joy of living.
 Her characters are never caricatures; they are appealing and provoke the laughter that bears no malice.